D080 · QHC1 · WGU

 WTO

 Trade rules and standards.
 Dispute resolution.
-Standardizes competitive market practices globally.
+Sets competitive market practices globally.

 Q9 Q10